kimswchi/kju_visits/rodong.md

 #Kim Jong Un Going to Places:
-##Tracking Kim Jong Un's visits around North Korea
+##Tracking Kim Jong Un's Visits around North Korea

-The purpose of this R Markdown file is to show how I got the dataset used in the *Kim Jong Un Going to Places* Shiny app.
+The purpose of this R Markdown file is to show how I obtained the data used in the *Kim Jong Un Going to Places* Shiny app.

+**Note**: It takes 2-4 minutes to run the entire code for the first time.

 ![](http://www.euronews.com/media/download/articlepix/recadree/north-korea-tensions-kim-binoculars-08031.jpg)

-## Data sources
+## Data Sources

-Information on dates and locations of Kim Jong Un's visits were scraped from the [website of Rodong Sinmun](http://www.rodong.rep.kp/en/), North Korea's official state newspaper.
+Information on dates and locations of Kim Jong Un's visits, and links to relevant articles and pictures were scraped from the [website of Rodong Sinmun](http://www.rodong.rep.kp/en/), North Korea's official state newspaper.
 Exact locations, when known, were gathered via web search.
 Geographic coordinates for the locations were retrieved using the Google Maps API, accessed using code by [Jose Gonzalez at R-bloggers](https://www.r-bloggers.com/using-google-maps-api-and-r/).

 ## Packages